Decidable By Construction: Design-Time Verification for Trustworthy AI: Tractable Prior: The Solomonoff Connection

 \subsection{The Quire as Fragment Preservation}

 The quire provides exact accumulation for the inner products that dominate forward-mode gradient computation.
-In terms of the tractable prior: exact accumulation means the gradient computation does not leave the abelian group fragment through numerical error.
-IEEE~754 rounding can make structurally zero components numerically non-zero, drifting the computation into a region where the structural properties are no longer verifiable.
-The quire maintains the invariant that the computation remains in the decidable fragment throughout training.
+The decidable fragment is a structural property: which components exist is fixed by the grade and dimensional discipline, not by the numerics, so structurally zero components are never instantiated and cannot drift into the computation.
+What the quire contributes is numerical: it holds each computed component to a single final per-step rounding instead of accumulating error across the sum, so the precision of the surviving values does not degrade across training.

-The combined picture is a verification framework that implements a tractable restriction of universal induction.
+The combined picture is a verification framework that implements MAP inference under a computable prior.
+The prior relates to Solomonoff's universal prior through the MDL/Kolmogorov correspondence established by Li and Vitanyi, restricted to the fragment that captures the properties governing AI model correctness.
 The restriction buys three properties simultaneously: computability (the prior is finitely computable), tractability (the inference is polynomial), and sufficiency (the restricted class captures the properties governing AI model correctness).
-The framework is, in a precise sense, a Solomonoff inducer over the fragment that matters.
+The restriction is severe, and the resulting prior is not universal; the framework's claim is not to Solomonoff induction in general, but to MAP inference under a computable prior whose formal relationship to the universal prior is through the MDL/Kolmogorov correspondence over computable hypothesis classes.